lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The availability of a secure random number generator is essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed MUST be provided from an external source and used with a cryptographically secure pseudorandom number generator.
 As each pseudorandom number must only be used once, an implementation need to get a new truly random seed after reboot, or continuously store state in nonvolatile memory, see ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
 Intentionally or unintentionally weak or predictable pseudorandom number generators can be abused or exploited for malicious purposes. {{RFC8937}} describes a way for security protocol implementations to augment their (pseudo)random number generators using a long-term private keys and a deterministic signature function.
 This improves randomness from broken or otherwise subverted random number generators.
 The same idea can be used with other secrets and functions such as a Diffie-Hellman function or a symmetric secret and a PRF like HMAC or KMAC.
 It is RECOMMENDED to not trust a single source of randomness and to not put unaugmented random numbers on the wire.

 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} MAY be used.
 Pure deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
 Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
-See e.g. Section 1 of {{I-D.mattsson-cfrg-det-sigs-with-noise}} for a list of attack papers.
+See e.g., Section 1 of {{I-D.mattsson-cfrg-det-sigs-with-noise}} for a list of attack papers.
 As suggested in Section 6.1.2 of {{I-D.ietf-cose-rfc8152bis-algs}} this can be addressed by combining randomness and determinism.

 All private keys, symmetric keys, and IVs MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Intermediate computed values such as ephemeral ECDH keys and ECDH shared secrets MUST be deleted after key derivation is completed.

 The Initiator and the Responder are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The private authentication keys MUST be kept secret.

-The Initiator and the Responder are allowed to select the connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{RFC8613}}).
+The Initiator and the Responder are allowed to select the connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g., OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

 If two nodes unintentionally initiate two simultaneous EDHOC message exchanges with each other even if they only want to complete a single EDHOC message exchange, they MAY terminate the exchange with the lexicographically smallest G_X.
 If the two G_X values are equal, the received message_1 MUST be discarded to mitigate reflection attacks.
 Note that in the case of two simultaneous EDHOC exchanges where the nodes only complete one and where the nodes have different preferred cipher suites, an attacker can affect which of the two nodes’ preferred cipher suites will be used by blocking the other exchange.

 If supported by the device, it is RECOMMENDED that at least the long-term private keys are stored in a Trusted Execution Environment (TEE) and that sensitive operations using these keys are performed inside the TEE.
 To achieve even higher security it is RECOMMENDED that in additional operations such as ephemeral key generation, all computations of shared secrets, and storage of the pseudorandom keys (PRK) can be done inside the TEE.
 The use of a TEE enforces that code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by code outside that environment.
 Note that non-EDHOC code inside the TEE might still be able to read EDHOC data and tamper with EDHOC code, to protect against such attacks EDHOC needs to be in its own zone.
-To provide better protection against some forms of physical attacks, sensitive EDHOC data should be stored inside the SoC or encrypted and integrity protected when sent on a data bus (e.g. between the CPU and RAM or Flash).
+To provide better protection against some forms of physical attacks, sensitive EDHOC data should be stored inside the SoC or encrypted and integrity protected when sent on a data bus (e.g., between the CPU and RAM or Flash).
 Secure boot can be used to increase the security of code and data in the Rich Execution Environment (REE) by validating the REE image.

 # IANA Considerations {#iana}